 ABC fire extinguisher is a dry chemical extinguishing agent used on class A, class B, and class C fires.
-The ABC fire extinguisher contains dry chemical, usually a mixture of monoammonium phosphate and ammonium sulfate, the former being the active one.
-This type of fire extinguisher leaves a sticky residue after use that may be damaging to electrical appliances such as a computers.
+The ABC fire extinguisher contains dry chemicals, usually a mixture of monoammonium phosphate and ammonium sulfate, the former being the active one.
+This type of fire extinguisher leaves a sticky residue after use that may be damaging to electrical appliances such as a computer.

 The class ABC fires are fires involving: